 Put yourself in a travel picture - anywhere in the world

-Now its even easier for you to put yourself in your dream travel photo, and find a great place to go using Jetpac City Guides.
-You can plan your vacation or explore the perfect bar to grab a drink after work.
+Now its even easier for you to put yourself in your dream travel photo, and find great places to go using Jetpac City Guides.

 A lot has happened in the app since version 1.0.
-We’ve gone from showing only a handful curated top guides to letting you search for any place in any city anywhere in the world.
-You can also search for any object we recognize in photos, and where particular types of people go based on the other places they frequent.
+We have gone from showing only a handful curated top guides to letting you search for any place in any city – anywhere in the world.
+You can even search for any object we recognize in photos (like mustaches, happy people or beautiful views) and you can find where particular types of people go (like vegetarians, dog lovers, students etc.)

 We really appreciate all the feedback we have received since we released the first version, from those who discovered us first, and our most active users who have helped us improve the app to what it is today - the Webbys Award Winner for Best Mobile Guide.
 Big thanks to the entire Jetpac community for all your love and support!